sinagh72/Super-Resolution-GAN/README.md

-# Cat vs. Dog Classification Enhanced by SRGAN
+# Cat vs. Dog Classification by SRGAN

 ## Introduction
 This repository is dedicated to the task of binary classification of cats and dogs using a Super-Resolution Generative Adversarial Network (SRGAN) to enhance image quality.
 The SRGAN approach is based on the paper by Ledig et al., which can be found [here](https://arxiv.org/abs/1609.04802).